 Your physical therapist or physician may provide you with a program or set of exercises for you to do or give you an exercise booklet.

 You can purchase a book or DVD that contains exercises such as:

-How to Prevent Falls (book) by Betty Perkins-Carpenter, Ph.D.
-138 pages \$15.95 (book)
+Revised 2019- How to Prevent Falls (book) by Betty Perkins-Carpenter, Ph.D.

+140 pages \$7.12 (used on Amazon)